 Mount Rose is a gem in the northern Sierra Nevada Range.
 It rises only a few miles northeast of Lake Tahoe.
 It is the 2nd highest mountain in the Lake Tahoe Basin and the highest Tahoe Basin peak in Nevada.
 Standing over 6300 feet above downtown Reno, the mountain looks daunting, however well-maintained trails starting high up a mountain pass road, cut most of the difficulty for the armchair hiker.

 Because of its proximity to Carson City, Reno, and Lake Tahoe, the Mount Rose area offers many ski destinations.
 Mount Rose itself does not have a ski run, although skiers do occasionally ski from the actual summit.
+The Mount Rose-Ski Tahoe ski slopes are actually on nearby Slide Mountain.

 Mount Rose is the result of volcanic activity that began 30 million years ago.
 It marks the transition zone between the Sierra Nevada and the Great Basin.
 In fact, recent hydrothermal activity in the area has been measured, and power is generated from underground geothermal reservoirs only 10 miles east of the mountain.